exceedone/exment-manual/docs/additional_file_saveplace.md

 Since the setting values can be reused for each file type, settings can be made relatively easily.

 #### FTP
-- Open "config / filesystems.php" and check the setting value of "disks.ftp".
+- Open "config/filesystems.php" and check the setting value of "disks.ftp".
 If not, add the following settings:

 ~~~php